Hive Heating Replacement

 • Determining which rooms are heated and when

-• Implementing fail-safe features to prevent short-cyclng and dead-heading and communication failure
+• Implementing fail-safe features to prevent short-cycling and dead-heading and to address communication failure

 Boiler Demand